 The Taube Center seeks to foster the next generation of Jewish Studies scholarship by offering financial support for graduate students and by encouraging intellectual community.
 Stanford graduate students in Jewish Studies have gone on to important positions in academia and intellectual leadership and have made innumerable contributions to scholarship and teaching.
 See a list of alumni publications here.

-Because Jewish Studies is an interdisciplinary field, training occurs within relevant departments—History, Religious Studies, Comparative Literature, Slavics, German Studies, English—and students should thus apply for admission through the relevant department.
-Once admitted, however, the Taube Center offers the following kinds of support:
+Because Jewish Studies is an interdisciplinary field, training occurs within relevant departments—History, Religious Studies, Comparative Literature, Slavic Studies, German Studies, English, Linguistics—and students should thus apply for admission through the relevant department.
+Once admitted, the Taube Center offers the following kinds of financial support:

 - Graduate Fellowships to support multiple years of study*

 - Language instruction